Queer thriller and horror is underserved in filmmaking, often only covered in low budget, low quality porn/horror films.

 Performances are often stilted and wooden, desperately trying to work with script and direction.
 But, ultimately coming across as one dimensional for the majority of the film.

-Filming does offer some unique opportunities to use the landscape and stark ‘out of season’ themes of Fire Island.
-While this is used to benefit the first 20 minutes of the film, it is sadly not maintained, opting for indoor locations for the majority of the action.
+Cinematography does offer some unique ideas, especially when using the stark ‘out of season’ themes of Fire Island.
+This benefit’s the first 20 minutes of the film, but is sadly not maintained.
+The remainder of the film opting for indoor locations that offer little to the films visual aesthetic.

-It is never easy making a film on a small budget, and Last Ferry try’s hard with the $50,000 budget it has.
+It is never easy making a film on a small budget, and Last Ferry tries hard with the $50,000 budget it has.
 This is to be commended, and given more time in editing, it could have paid off.
-But its core problem comes from lacklustre direction; lacking understanding of the genre it inhabits.
+But its core problem comes from lacklustre direction and script that lack understanding of the genre it aims to inhabit.